Rider Insider Online Calendar

 |Dec.
 2||Taylor Tomlinson|

 |Dec.
 11||The Dallas Black Dance Theatre presents the Academy Espresso Nutcracker|

 The Majestic Theatre is located at 1925 Elm St. Information: majestic.dallasculture.org.

-Nov.
-12 CityLine and The Boho Market bring a new kind of shopping experience to Richardson on the second Friday of each month from 6 to 10 p.m., the CityLine Night Market.
-Support local makers and vendors with more than 30 booths in CityLine Plaza featuring handmade and vintage goods, plus live music to enjoy while you shop.
-Bring friends and family to shop, indulge, and discover the treasures of The Boho Market.
+Dec.
+4 CityLine Merry Market returns in partnership with The Boho Market!
+Shop your favorite local makers and vendors from the Night Markets featuring handmade and vintage goods, plus live music, and more holiday fun to enjoy while you shop.
+Bring friends and family to shop, indulge, and discover the treasures of The Boho Market from 1 to 9 p.m.
 Information: citylinedfw.com.

 - Via DART Rail Red Line, Blue Line, Green Line or Orange Line to Pearl/Arts District Station or St. Paul Station, then about an 8-minute walk

 - Via M-Line Trolley